esp-rs/esp-pacs/README.md

   [CHIPS]...
 Chip(s) to target [possible values: esp32, esp32c2, esp32c3, esp32c6, esp32h2, esp32s2, esp32s3, esp8266]

 Options:
-      --patch-only     Only patch the SVD, do not generate or build the PAC --generate-only  Patch the SVD and generate the PAC, but do not build it -h, --help           Print help information
+  -p, --patch-only     Only patch the SVD, do not generate or build the PAC -g, --generate-only  Patch the SVD and generate the PAC, but do not build it -h, --help           Print help
 ```

 For example, to generate a PAC for the ESP32-C3 _without_ subsequently building the crate, from within the `xtask/` directory run: